10 of the Best Train Trips

 We may earn a commission for purchases using our links, at no cost to you.

-Train travel is a great way to explore America.
+Train travel is a great way to see and explore North America.
 Leisurely train trips allow you to relax from the hustle of driving long hours on the highway and the struggle of going through the airport to catch flights.
 They give you the comfort you need - you get more space than on airplanes, the chance to walk around, and comfortable seats next to large windows to enjoy the scenery.

 In the U.S., there are many train trips you can take to soak up the scenery of beautiful vineyards, national parks, historic landscapes, and cities.
 Read on to learn some of the most beautiful train trips available across the USA.